Do you want to add dummy content for theme development and WordPress testing?

 Finally, click on the ‘Submit’ button to run the importer.

-WordPress will now import the dummy data into your website.
+The dummy data will now be imported into your WordPress blog or site.
 You’ll see a success message when it is finished.

 You can now visit your website to see the imported content in action.